 If you are a Firefox user, you might have seen TLS/SSL warnings when trying to access the Acunetix On-Premises web console from Firefox.

-To such an extent, to access the Acunetix web console in Firefox, you will need to add the Acunetix root certificate authority generated uniquely during installation as a trusted certificate authority in Firefox’s trusted root certificate store.
+To access the Acunetix web console in Firefox without viewing this message, you will need to add the Acunetix root certificate authority generated uniquely during installation as a trusted certificate authority in Firefox’s trusted root certificate store.

 Doing so is simple.
-Open Firefox’s menu and navigate to Options > Advanced > Certificates
+Open Firefox’s menu and navigate to Options > Privacy & Security > Security > Certificates.

 Click the View Certificates button.
 This will popup a dialog box with all certificates in Firefox’s certificate store.
 Navigate to the Authorities tab and click the Import button at the bottom of the dialog.